 Look at this I found.
 It’s so ridiculous, but you must know.

 I was running on a very intoxicated transient man one night, and as we neared the hospital I reached across him to grab the phone we used to call report ahead.
 It had one of those old school curly cords.
 Well as I stretched the cord to reach my ear the receiver snapped out of my hand and smacked my poor patient right in the middle of his forehead.
 It hit him hard enough to split the skin, and blood trickled down toward his eyebrows.
 I was mortified.
 I stammered apologies as I tried to get him cleaned up.
-He assured me there was nothing to worry about; that I was doing a great job and he was just fine and not to worry.
+He assured me there was nothing to worry about; that I was doing a great job and he was just fine.
 I was impressed he was taking it so well, and rummaging for a bandaid.
 It just happened that pink Hello Kitty bandaids were all I had left.
 Oh my goodness this was getting worse!
 At this point he was still encouraging me and swearing he had no cares in the world.
 I marched into the emergency department that night in a hot blush, wheeling my drunk, homeless victim with a pink girlie bandaid right in the middle of his forehead.
-By this time he was telling everyone what good care I had taken of him, and asking me to marry him.
+By this time he was telling everyone what good care I had taken of him, and asking me to be his wife.
 I was so embarrassed to tell the hospital staff what happened, but he was just the most gracious man, beaming up at me with that goofy bandaid.
 I definitely needed his grace that night.
 I have always wondered though what he thought the next morning when he woke up with that pink Hello Kitty bandaid on his head.

 I miss getting to connect with people like that.
 I miss the rawness and the realness and everyone just trying to do their best for one another.
 I’m honored to pass my bag on, even though it’s hard.
 I know it will be in good hands, and it will see to caring for many more people who need compassion and a helping hand.
 I’m glad to see it have life once again, though maybe for a nostalgic moment it made me miss who I was.